oss-workshop/grace-hopper-example/docs/CONTRIBUTING.md

 * Create an issue addressing the problem, is one does not exist already.
 Please include as much relevant information as possible.

 ## Pull Requests
-* PRs for new features must include unit and/or end-to-end tests to be merged in.
+* PRs for new features must include unit and/or end-to-end tests.
-* PRs must have at least 50% Code Coverage to be merged in.
+* PRs must have at least 50% Code Coverage for approval.